ArtistRK/Deploying-Application-to-public-on-EKS/README.md

 # Deploying-Application-to-public-on-EKS
-Deploying Application to public on EKS with all the security aspect and best practices
+Deploying Application to public on AWS EKS with all the security aspect and best practices

+## Note : Skip to Section 2.1 if you know AWS EKS and all the fundamentals of EKS and Kubernetes

 # AWS EKS

 ## Introduction